SantoriniDave.com

 1. Santorini Dave The Hotel Expert

-Probably Santorini (do a boat tour), Naxos, and Paros.
+Probably Santorini (I recommend a boat tour), Naxos, and Paros.
 Though doing 2 might be better than 3.
 Mykonos might also be worth some consideration as you can then fly directly from there (or Santorini) to Western Europe.

 HI Dave;